Embark on a fulfilling journey in these amazing Apple Arcade RPG games

 A big change in Oceanhorn 2 is the fact that you eventually get two companions that accompany you on the journey, and they'll be fighting by your side against Mesmeroth's Dark Army.
 You can direct them with contextual menu commands, and they are invaluable to solving some of the later puzzles that you'll come across in dungeons.

 As someone who enjoys The Legend of Zelda games, I find Oceanhorn 2 to be a great game to get your Zelda fix if you don't have a Switch.
-The graphics are stunning and gorgeous, the music and sound effects are very reminiscent of Zelda games, and the controls are easy to get used to.
+The graphics are stunning and gorgeous, especially if you're using one of the best iPads available, while the music and sound effects are very reminiscent of Zelda games, and the controls are easy to get used to.
 The game plays best with a controller, of course, and DualShock 4 is a great option.
+Definitely check this out on Apple Arcade.

 Cat Quest II